 In Hanoi, there are so many beautiful places worth seeing.
-However, the "essence" of an ancient gentle Hanoi is most clearly shown in Hoan Kiem Lake.
+However, the "essence" of an ancient gentle Hanoi is most clearly shown in Hoan Kiem Lake, a Hanoi symbol.
 Here, tourists can walk around the lake to sightsee and visit the surrounding Old Quarter.
 You will have the opportunity to discover the unique features of Vietnamese architecture, cuisine, lifestyle and learn about the typical culture of Hanoi.

 There are many ways to get to Hoan Kiem Lake, including taxi, motorbike and public transport.
 In Hanoi, there are many bus routes with stops near the lake, therefore this is considered the most economical means for those who are far from the city center.
 You can also rent a bike from your hotel or other rental businesses to go around by yourself.
 Note that you should ask the price and check the vehicle carefully beforehand.